Elthorne Park High School: History

 Elthorne High School opened in September 1975, merging two schools: Walpole Grammar School and Bordeston Boys' School.
 Those who joined in 1975 were based at the Bordeston site, along with the 3rd and 5th-year Bordeston boys.
 The remaining pupils were based at the Cranmer site.

 Bordeston Secondary Modern School, which was for boys, opened in 1932.
 It played a significant role in the educational history of the area, alongside other schools like Drayton Manor Grammar School (Now Drayton Manor High School) The Bordeston school eventually merged with the others to form Elthorne High School.

 Elthorne High School closed in 1986 due to declining enrolment and other pressures, which led to a community campaign to save the school.
 The school was later reopened in 1998 under its current name, Elthorne Park High School, due to it being situated right next to Elthorne Park.
 The new school offers education to students aged 11 to 18, including a sixth form.
 It was inspected by OFSTED for the first time in 2004.

 Catering

-The school is catered for by Pabulum, who specialize in catering for various educational facilities in the UK.
-Students may purchase a variety of hot and cold foods and drinks at break and lunch using their personal ID cards which connects to their online lunch-money balance.
+The school was catered for by Pabulum, who specialise in catering for various educational facilities in the UK.
+Students were able to purchase a variety of hot and cold foods and drinks at break and lunch using their personal ID cards which connects to their online lunch-money balance.
 The company faced criticism by some students and parents for its often unhealthy snacks (including hot dogs, pizza and sausage rolls) served at break for additional profit.
-Some items have since been dropped from break-time service to rectify the concern for students' health and well-being.
+Some items had been dropped from break-time service later on to rectify the concern for students' health and well-being.

+The school now is catered for by Aramark, who provide very similar services to previous caterers.